Projekt Dyabola: Maintenance and access issues

 Currently, the large amount of data that has been manually entered and interconnected represents a value-added aspect of this software.
 However, the requirement for manual resources restricts access to the service to those that can purchase a subscription.
 New models have become available over the last few years to remedy these issues.
 Full-text searching and automated citation interconnection, such as that begun in the Google Books and Google Scholar projects will likely eventually make this type of manually maintained database obsolete.
 In addition, free online citation indexing programs such as Citeulike and Connotea allow the global community to collaboratively index and catalog academic sources, using a model not unlike Wikipedia.

+Starting April 2026 the project redirects to a new homepage, used as blog before at dyabola.de and offers a dual login by accessing the old database server with a dedicated login.
+The login to the old server instance is still possible.
+The new server also shows how many users are currently online.Both instances now support HTTPS.

 User interface issues

-Since Projekt Dyabola's interface is about 10 years old, a number of weaknesses are now becoming apparent, especially when compared to similar, more modern systems.
+Since Projekt Dyabola's interface is over 20 years old, a number of weaknesses are now becoming apparent, especially when compared to similar, more modern systems.
 The interface is unintuitive and relies on outdated technologies and paradigms of interaction.

 For example, once the database is opened in a separate browser pop-up window, there is no description to indicate the contents of the dataset being searched.
 These screens also lack contextual help that would aid the user in understanding the available functionality.
 Another issue is that there are points where a user may like to return to a previous screen, but this option is not made available and the browser's back button is purposely disabled.
 In addition, the software automatically saves previous searches and makes these available on the main search page, but it does not provide a function for the user to delete these old searches as they begin to clutter up this screen.
 Finally, when viewing an individual record, a user can also view its subject terms, which are in a hierarchical tree structure, but it is not possible to directly navigate this tree.
 These examples provide only a brief sample of the usability issues of the software.
 The weaknesses of the system can be fully enumerated in comparison with a newer software packages that serves a similar function.
 An example would be the Endeca faceted-browsing system, as implemented for the library catalog of the Triangle Research Libraries Network (TRLN) in North Carolina.